samerlahoud/tutorial-lpwan-iot/SPECTS-18/back-matter.md

     - Simplified architecture

 ### Conclusions (2/4)
-- What are the major design choices made in the LoRaWAN and NB-IoT specifications?
+- What are the major design choices made in the LoRaWAN specification?

 |                   |        LoRaWAN        |
 |-------------------|:---------------------:|